RanceLL/LPHW/README.md

 # LPTHW
-Notes about Learn Python the Hard Way
+I'm now learning Python with the book of "Learn Python The Hard Way."
+Hope these notes would be of some help.